• Airbag warning light illuminated

 Q: How do I reset the airbag light?

-A: The airbag light can be reset using an OBD-II scanner after fixing the underlying issue, but it should be done by a professional.
+A: The airbag light can only be reset by fixing the underlying issue and using a diagnostic tool.